DarrenCoppinger/milestone-project-4/README.md

 - Review responsiveness on mobile screen size by using [Responsinator](https://www.responsinator.com/).

 #### Known Issues
-It was observed during testing that it would be from a design stand point if the Drinks page didn't reload after clicking the "Add" button for an item.
+It was observed during testing that it would be from a design standpoint if the Drinks page didn't reload after clicking the "Add" button for an item.
 This results in the unfiltered Drinks page being reload instead of the filter applied by the user.
 This will be address in a future development sprint.

 ### Automated Testing

 #### Python Testing

-Using Django's built in TestCase Class, 44 test were written in order to test views, form, model and apps in each of the sites modules.
+Using Django's built in TestCase Class, 44 tests were written in order to test views, form, model and apps in each of the site's modules.

 #### Coverage

 To ensure that at least 80% of this projects code was tested, [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) was used to measure the testing done.

-The final project achieve Coverage of **86%** for it's code.
+The final project achieves Coverage of **86%**.

 [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) is include in the projects [requirements.txt](requirements.txt) and is loaded with the other requirements when run.